skunkiferous/Meta/api/README.md

 We also need an "invalid" flag.
 I'm not sure yet how the propagation should work, but the flag would indicate that the bean *cannot be serialized/saved*, and so any parent cannot be serialized either.

 I need a better name for my "Beans"; they aren't really beans (like EJB beans).
 Maybe I can use the term "trait", in which case I could rename the whole API to "Traitor".

-Check that the immutable flag is respected everywhere.

 Should setting the immutable flag to true cause a propagation to all children?